siddhant-roy/Whiteboard/README.md

-# This is a hackathon project
+# This is a hackathon project made by Team Zeus .